 Well, Nathan is alive and well and still selling us services we don’t need on platforms we’ve never heard of - because ‘it’s the future’, and sometimes we just don’t know what else to do.

 What you need to ask

-Many B2B brands are in need of help with their marketing but have long since turned away from traditional agencies who don’t get digital.
-But faced with an ever fragmenting list of digital services, they're more and more looking for a single agency to manage the load.
+Many B2B brands are in need of help with their marketing but have long since turned away from traditional agencies that don’t get digital.
+But faced with an ever-fragmenting list of digital services, they're increasingly looking for a single agency to manage the load.

-You might have got yourself a shortlist, but what are the most important questions you need to ask to get the find the right digital partnership?
+You might have got yourself a shortlist, but what are the most important questions you need to ask to find the right digital partnership?

-Seven questions to ask before you to take the plunge
+Seven questions to ask before you take the plunge

 If we’ve run screaming away from Nathan Barley’s nebulous solutions, we don’t want to be trapped in another creative cul-de-sac with an agency that acts like a software vendor.
 You should expect more from an agency than a rate card and a laundry list of software modules and ‘creative services.’